Introduction to Fascinating Numbers

 - See whether N has at least three digits.
 If not, it is not fascinating, as there would be nothing to zoom in on.

-- Combine N, Nx2, and Nx3 all together in one string.
+Merge N, Nx2, and Nx3 into a single string.

 - Set up either an array or a map with the goal of marking all digits that had been encountered for the purpose of easy retrieval.